-The first was located in the central Orange County suburb of Santa Ana.
+The first of these open-air complexes was located in the Orange County suburb of Santa Ana.
 The second was built within the corporate limits of Los Angeles, in the San Fernando Valley's Sherman Oaks community.
 The third BULLOCK'S FASHION SQUARE was developed in the southern environs of Los Angeles County, in the city of Torrance.
-The fourth -and final- of these So-Cal centers was constructed in northern Orange County, in the city of La Habra.
+The fourth -and final- center was constructed in Orange County's city of La Habra.

-would have been anchored by a 200,000+ square foot Bullock's and smaller -junior anchor-sized- I. or Joseph Magnin.
+would have been anchored by a large Bullock's and smaller I. -or Joseph- Magnin.

 Over the years, two of the original FASHION SQUARE venues were enclosed (those in Sherman Oaks and Torrance).
 The Sherman Oaks complex is the only one that still exists, albeit in a greatly modified form.